piqnt/stage.js/docs/pages/api/classes/root.md

 ▸ **viewport**(): *[Viewport](/api/globals#viewport)*

 Set/Get viewport.
-This is used along with viewbox to determine the scale and position of the viewbox within the viewport.

 Viewport is the size of the container, for example size of the canvas element.

-Viewbox is provided by the user, and is the ideal size of the content.
+Viewbox is provided by the user, and defines a rectangle that is projected (scaled and positioned) into the viewport.

 **Returns:** *[Viewport](/api/globals#viewport)*